martinaobrien/data-representation-project/README.md

 Under the repository name, click clone or download
 You have an option to clone the repository to your machine or clone with HTTPs and using the URL, open Git Bask and redirect to the location where you are able to implement the code.

 ## Running the Web Application
 - Navigate to your command line
+- If needed, run the create_database.py as indicated in the Contents section
+- Run the create_table.py to create the necessary table in your database
 - Open application.py
-- Use application.py to initiate the web application
+- Run application.py to initiate the web application

 ## License:
 The repository is for use within the GNU General Public License 3.0.
 To find more on the license: https://www.gnu.org/licenses/gpl-3.0.en.html